telekom/mltb2/CONTRIBUTING.md

 - a new pull request should have the prefix `[WIP]` (work in progress) in its title: this indicates that you are still working on the PR

-## Testing, Linting, and Formatting
+## Testing, Linting and Formatting

 We use different formatters and linters in this project.
 You can use them to format the code or just to check or test the code.